leoluz/nvim-dap-go/README.md

 ```

 A debug session `Remote debug API server` will appear in the choices, and the Delve port will be dynamically set to `4444`.
+The current version of nvim-dap always loads the file if it exists.

 Please see `:h dap-launch.json` for more information.